chocolate-doom/chocolate-doom/docs/crispness.md

 * Uncapped Framerate

   Update the frame buffer to the game window as soon as possible and interpolate between frames, instead of updating at Doom's original fixed rate of 35 FPS (default: off).

+* Framerate Limit

+  When Uncapped Framerate is on, limit the framerate to the value specified here.
+Press Enter to type in a number directly.
+A value of "0" corresponds to no frame limit (default: none).

 * Enable VSync